 Reason 3.
 You Can Be Alone in the Mountains

-In autumn, there are many fewer tourists in the mountains, especially if you go hiking in the Feltrino and Primero Dolomites, where there are fewer tourists in the summer compared to the more popular regions.
+In autumn, there are many fewer tourists in the mountains, especially if you go hiking in the Feltrino and Primero Dolomites, where there are even fewer tourists in the summer compared to the more popular regions.

 At the same time, you can often meet wild animals — namely, deer.
 If you see mountain goats almost guaranteed above 2000 meters, deers are more frightening and, seeing people, immediately run away.
 In summer, when the trails are not full of tourists, it is quite difficult to meet them.